Patrick14Trani/MOTW-Character-Creator/Sessions/Unfinished/A Sinking Feeling.md

 	- Fail: You feel something deep inside you being tugged at.
 - spooks with spirit eyes will get bad eyes and eventually be able to see the spirits being pulled away

+#### The Search
+A large group of zombies will be searching through the ship to find anybody not at the banquet.
+Those they find will either be killed or taken captive depending on much trouble they make.
+A small group of zombies in this group will look like old US Soldiers.
+They will have interesting looking backpacks.
+After they are done and the ritual has begun, these soldiers will make their way to the bottom of the boat.

 ## Locations
 [[Bermuda Triangle]]